Why Consumer Behaviour?

 2. Doing research

 The next step in the decision making process is doing research.
 This partly depends on how much the customer desires the product.
-For instance, you want a phone – if you care about this product and you
+For instance, you want a phone.
+If you care about this product and you want an attractive looking phone, you will invest time and effort into finding the perfect one.
+If you don’t, you’ll just get the first phone out there.

 This is another place where marketers can insert their techniques.
 Creating material which clearly describes the benefits of their product can help users make a decision.
 Placing your product in the user’s mind during the research phase is much easier nowadays because of social media and online advertising.